yufengliu15/rename-files/README.md

 Given a directory and file type, rename all the files that share the same file type to something the user specifies.
 Useful for mass renaming.

 ## Objectives:
-Learn how to alter files and maneuver throughout directories using Python.
+.Learn how to alter files and maneuver throughout directories using Python.
-Learn more about the git process.
+.Learn more about the git process.

 ## How It Can Be Used: